 The data must be corrected before migrating to the new character set.
 Otherwise the invalid characters are converted to a replacement character.
-Replacement characters are usually specified as ? or ¿ or as a character that is linguistically similar to the source character.
+Replacement characters are usually specified as? or ¿ or as a character that is linguistically similar to the source character.

-The following is an example of an individual exception report that illustrates some possible problems when changing the database character set from WE8ISO8859P1 to AL32UTF8.
+The following example shows an individual exception report that illustrates some possible problems when changing the database character set from WE8ISO8859P1 to AL32UTF8.

 '''

 User: USER1

 Table: TEST

 Column: NAME

 Type: VARCHAR2(10)

 Number of Exceptions: 2

 Max Post Conversion Data Size: 11

 Exception Type Size Cell Data(first 30 bytes)

-ROWID

 AAAA2fAAFAABJwQAAg exceed column size 11 Ährenfeldt

+'''

+'''

+órâclë8TM

 AAAA2fAAFAABJwQAAu lossy conversion

-órâclë8TM

 AAAA2fAAFAABJwQAAu exceed column size 11 órâclë8TM

 '''